-As at July 31, 2022, our directors held stock options to acquire an aggregate of 3,199,901 shares of our common stock as follows: Spencer Abraham: 69,920 stock options; Amir Adnani: 2,115,000 stock options including PSOs; David Kong: 230,776 stock options; Vincent Della Volpe: 227,735 stock options; Ganpat Mani: 261,735 stock options; and Gloria Ballesta: 294,735 stock options.
+As at July 31, 2023, our directors held stock options to acquire an aggregate of 2,559,004 shares of our common stock as follows: Spencer Abraham: 127,967 stock options; Amir Adnani: 1,664,915 stock options including PSOs; David Kong: 213,995 stock options; Vincent Della Volpe: 210,954 stock options; Gloria Ballesta: 217,954 stock options; and Trecia Canty: 123,219 stock options.

 Spencer Abraham has served as Chairman (non-executive) of our Board of Directors since March 2, 2017.
 Mr. Abraham served as Executive Chairman from October 14, 2015 to March 2, 2017, and as Chairman of our Advisory Board from December 2012 to October 2015.
-Mr. Abraham is retained according to an appointment letter with our Company and, prior to May 31, 2021, was to be compensated at a rate of \$10,833 per month, paid in monthly installments, and \$20,000 per year, paid in quarterly installments, for his services as a director of the Company.
-Effective on May 1, 2016 and again effective on April 1, 2020, the fees payable to Mr. Abraham were reduced on a non-accrued basis.
-Effective on October 1, 2020 and again effective on May 31, 2021, the fees payable to Mr. Abraham were reinstated to the levels in effect prior to April 1, 2020 and May 1, 2016, respectively.
-Effective on May 31, 2021 and again effective on March 1, 2022, the annual fee payable to Mr. Abraham was increased to \$30,000 and \$31,500, respectively.
-Effective on March 1, 2022, the monthly fee payable to Mr. Abraham was set at \$10,500.
+Mr. Abraham became an independent director in May of 2024.
+Mr. Abraham is retained according to an appointment letter with our Company.
+In Fiscal 2023, Mr. Abraham was compensated at a rate of \$10,500 per month, paid in monthly installments, and \$31,500 per year, paid in quarterly installments, for his services as a director of the Company.
+Effective on August 1, 2023, the monthly fee payable to Mr. Abraham was increased to \$14,166.67.
+All monthly and annual fees payable by the Company to Mr. Abraham are considered directors' fees and have been accounted for as such by the Company.
+As at August 1, 2023 Mr. Abraham has only received directors' fees on a monthly basis.
 The compensation paid to Mr. Abraham is more particularly described below under "Director Services Agreement".

 Amir Adnani serves as the Company's Chief Executive Officer, President and a director.
-Within his capacity as President and Chief Executive Officer, and through an executive services agreement with Adnani Corp., Mr. Adnani provides consulting services to the Company.
+Within his capacity as President and Chief Executive Officer, and through an executive services agreement with a private company, Adnani Corp., controlled by Mr. Adnani, he provides various consulting services to the Company.
 Mr. Adnani does not receive additional compensation in connection with his service as a director of the Company.
 Mr. Adnani's direct and indirect compensation as an executive officer of the Company is disclosed above in the "Summary Compensation Table".

-In Fiscal 2022 David Kong, Vincent Della Volpe, Ganpat Mani and Gloria Ballesta served as independent directors of the Company.
-Mr. Kong serves as the Company's lead independent director and as Chairperson of the Company's Audit Committee.
+In Fiscal 2023 David Kong, Vincent Della Volpe, Ganpat Mani, Gloria Ballesta and Trecia Canty served as independent directors of the Company and Mr. Kong served as the Company's lead independent director.
+Mr. Kong serves as Chairperson of each of the Company's Audit Committee and Sustainability Committee.
 Mr. Della Volpe serves as Chairperson of each of the Company's Compensation Committee and Corporate Governance and Nominating Committee.
+Ms. Canty was appointed as a director of the Company on March 17, 2023.
+Mr. Mani did not stand for re-election at the Company's 2023 annual meeting of stockholders.